junxit/us-congress-bills-110/metadata.md

 - 2007-12-17 — Introduced in House
 - 2007-12-17 — Introduced in House
 - 2007-12-17 — Referred to the House Committee on Homeland Security.
+- 2008-01-31 — Referred to the Subcommittee on Transportation Security and Infrastructure Protection.
+- 2008-05-01 — Subcommittee Consideration and Mark-up Session Held.
+- 2008-05-20 — Committee Consideration and Mark-up Session Held.
+- 2008-05-20 — Ordered to be Reported (Amended) by Voice Vote.
+- 2008-05-20 — Subcommittee on Transportation Security and Infrastructure Protection Discharged.
+- 2008-06-05 — Placed on the Union Calendar, Calendar No. 433.
+- 2008-06-05 — Reported (Amended) by the Committee on Homeland Security.
+H. Rept.
+110-689.
+- 2008-06-05 — Reported (Amended) by the Committee on Homeland Security.
+H. Rept.
+110-689.